Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,67.94,69.96.md

 ### Transcript

 > Can I pre-download the game?
-No.
+No. Well are there any perks for pre-purchase?
+There are no perks for pre-purchase.